 If their emails have mistakes in, for example, how can you be sure they will get the time or address right when confirming the interview?
 Or get the salary and benefits right when presenting your CV to a potential future employer?
 Or when relaying details of the job offer to you!

-Unfortunately this is not always a feature of people in the recruitment industry.
-Of course you believe you want to be dealing with someone of integrity but how do you know?
+Unfortunately, this is not always a feature of people in the recruitment industry.
+Of course, you believe you want to be dealing with someone of integrity but how do you know?
 Do you inadvertently collude in poor practice?
-For example would you use a recruiter that sends your CV to an employer without your permission?
+For example, would you use a recruiter that sends your CV to an employer without your permission?
 Many candidates do but it can cause you huge damage: if an employer sees the CV from two different agencies it can make you look bad but also means the employer might decide not to meet you for fear of facing a demand for two fees.
 Also if a recruiter does that what else might they be doing you are not aware of?
 Keep in mind they are dealing with your extremely personal and confidential information.

 Finally: Thorough job briefing

-We always give a candidate as much information as we can before an interview: occasionally this isn’t very much but usually we are able to give a candidate a pretty through briefing.
-In this way they can prepare for the meeting, give it their best shot and in the process make us look good too!
+We always give a candidate as much information as we can before an interview: occasionally this isn’t very much but usually we are able to give a candidate a pretty thorough briefing.
+In this way, they can prepare for the meeting, give it their best shot and in the process make us look good too!
 And if the result is they get a great job and we get a fee then candidate, client and recruiter are happy!

 This is of course entirely self-evident and we are always amazed when candidates tell us how unusual it is.

 For a selection of our latest vacancies click here.